kamalkoranga/kaalpass/README.md

 ## 🛠️ Setup

 ### 💻 Linux (TOTP & Password Rotation)

+> **Note:** This script has been tested on Fedora 42, but it is expected to work on all Ubuntu-based distributions as well.
+Minor adjustments may be needed depending on your system.

 1. Download **kaalpass.sh** (bash script to set system password) by running following command:<br>
     ```bash
     wget -O kaalpass.sh https://github.com/kamalkoranga/kaalpass/releases/latest/download/script.sh